✨ Offering No-Obligation (FREE) AI Consulting Meetings Daily! Book a MeetingHere (click me)

 Google I/O 2026 marks the transition from "AI-assisted coding" to "agentic development."
 The tools announced this week — Gemini 3.5 Flash, Antigravity 2.0, Managed Agents, AI Studio's deploy pipeline — form a coherent stack for builders who want to ship faster with agent assistance.

 The builders who win the next 6 months aren't the ones who watched every keynote minute.
 They're the ones who took specific actions this week, measured the results, and iterated.
-This post is your action list.
+This post is my action list.
 Go ship.

 Last updated: May 19, 2026 — live from Google I/O week.
 Cross-references: Antigravity 2.0 Recipes | AI Studio Weekend SOP | Agent Framework Decision Guide